650 registered in the Codeheat contest 2017/18 and learnt how to participate in the developer community with FOSSASIA.

 Which projects can I work on?
 Can I also contribute to other FOSSASIA projects as part of the contest?

 You can always work on any project in the FOSSASIA GitHub org, but in the contest we count the contributions made in the projects listed on the Codeheat website.

 How is the travel funding paid out and what happens if a grand prize winner is not able to get a visa?

-The travel funding is available for the amount of travel costs (flights and standard accommodation), that are really incurred - up to 450 USD.
-Please provide receipts and check with the committee for open questions.
-In the event a Grand Prize Winner is not able to join the FOSSASIA summit because he/she cannot obtain a visa or for any other reason, the runner up selected by the jury will be chosen as the Grand Prize Winner and the original Grand Prize winner will receive the 100USD travel funding to attend a local event in his/her area (the original Grand Prize winner will retain the title as a winner).
+The travel funding is provided in cash at the FOSSASIA Summit itself.
+In the event a Grand Prize Winner is not able to join the FOSSASIA Summit because he/she cannot obtain a visa or for any other reason, the runner up selected by the jury will be chosen as the Grand Prize Winner and the original Grand Prize winner will receive the 100 SGD travel funding to attend a local event in his/her area (the original Grand Prize winner will retain the title as a winner).